Sun Sentinel

 The Sun Sentinel (also known as the South Florida Sun Sentinel, known until 2008 as the Sun-Sentinel, and stylized on its masthead as SunSentinel) is the main daily newspaper of Fort Lauderdale, Florida, and Broward County, and covers Miami-Dade and Palm Beach counties and state-wide news, as well.
 It is the 4th largest-circulation newspaper in Florida.
-Paul Pham has held the position of general manager since November 2020, and Julie Anderson has held the position of editor-in-chief since February 2018.
+Greg Mazanec has held the position of general manager since November 2023, Gretchen Day-Bryant has held the position of executive editor since December 2024.

 The newspaper was for many years branded as the Sun-Sentinel, with a hyphen, until a redesign and rebranding on August 17, 2008.
 The new look also removed the space between "Sun" and "Sentinel" in the newspaper's flag, but its name retained the space.

-The Sun Sentinel is owned by parent company, Tribune Publishing.
+The Sun Sentinel is owned by the parent company, Tribune Publishing.
 This company was acquired by Alden Global Capital, which operates its media properties through Digital First Media, in May 2021.